 Ruxandra provided editorial guidance to fellow radio producer Anayansi Diaz-Cortes as an editor for her Sonic Trace project on immigration in Los Angeles.

 Ruxandra has given editorial support to numerous podcasts, magazines and newsletters, including Mongabay Latin America, Afar Magazine, High Country News, McKnight Foundation's Collaborative Crop Research Program (CCRP), Mercy Corps, Wisconsin Public Radio, Round Earth Media, and KUT News in Austin, among others.

 In 2009, Ruxandra taught a semester-long undergraduate course at the University of Texas - Austin, called “Creative Storytelling with Sound”, which focused on public radio documentary production.

 In a collaboration with the Austin-based cultural organization, Texas Folklife, Ruxandra and Bear led the inaugural "Deep in the Heart" multimedia storytelling workshops for high school teachers interested in using documentary practices in the classroom.

-We have given guest lectures and workshops about our craft at the University of Texas-Austin, University of Colorado-Boulder, San Diego State University, University of San Diego, Trinity University (San Antonio, TX), Universidad Autónoma de Baja California (Tijuana, Mexico), and Universidad de las Américas (Quito, Ecuador), among others.
+We have given guest lectures and workshops about our craft at the University of Texas-Austin, University of Colorado-Boulder, San Diego State University, University of Southern California, University of San Diego, Trinity University (San Antonio, TX), Universidad Autónoma de Baja California (Tijuana, Mexico), and Universidad de las Américas (Quito, Ecuador), among others.